mickaelpollet/kata/README.md

 ## Perequisites

-- Install a Keycloak environnment
+- Install a `Keycloak` environnment
-- Create a Keycloak Realm
+- Create a `Keycloak Realm`
-- Create a Keycloak Client in your Realm
+- Create a `Keycloak Client` in your Realm
 - Add the following URL in your Keycloak Client configuration `https://kata.poudlard.net:4443/*`

 ## Installation

 ### Adding Host

-- Open your resolver configuration file

 #### For Windows

-`C:\Windows\System32\drivers\etc\hosts`
+- Open your resolver configuration file `C:\Windows\System32\drivers\etc\hosts`
+- Adding the line `127.0.0.1	kata.poudlard.net`

 #### For Debian

-`/etc/hosts`
+- Open your resolver configuration file `/etc/hosts`

-- Adding the following line
+- Adding the line `127.0.0.1	kata.poudlard.net`
-=> `127.0.0.1	kata.poudlard.net`

 ### Install dependancies